Pairing mechanism and superconductivity in 1313 phase La$_3$Ni$_2$O$_7$

-Regarding the TL subsystem, the self-energy functions reflect that it belongs to a correlated metal, while the inner and outer layers exhibit quantitative differences at low frequencies.
-In particular, the outer layer Ni-$e_g$ orbitals display stronger correlations with a slightly larger intercept at zero frequency, similar to the bulk La$_4$Ni$_3$O$_{10}$~\cite{PhysRevB.109.165140}.
+Regarding the TL subsystem, the self-energy functions reflect that it belongs to a correlated metal.
+In particular, the outer layer Ni-$e_g$ orbitals display stronger correlations with a slightly larger intercept at zero frequency, similar to the bulk La$_4$Ni$_3$O$_{10}$~\cite{40}.
 The spectral function of the $d_{z^2}$ orbital in the TL subsystem exhibits a peak at the Fermi level, corresponding to the two flat bands, bonding and nonbonding bands, at the M point in Fig.\ref{fig2}(a).
 Collectively, these findings suggest that SC in the 1313 La$_3$Ni$_2$O$_7$ should originate primarily from the TL subsystem, while the SL subsystem is unlikely to host the superconducting carriers.

-The local occupations of Ni-$e_g$ orbitals of TL subsystem are listed in Table \ref{tab:occ}, together with the occupations of bulk La$_4$Ni$_3$O$_{10}$ from previous study for comparison~\cite{PhysRevB.109.165140}.
-The DFT+DMFT calculated occupations of the Ni-$e_g$ orbitals exceed their nominal values (1.33 electrons per Ni), implying the $d$-$p$ orbital hybridization, with the O$-p$ orbitals not being fully oxidized.
-Specifically, the outer-layer Ni hosts slightly more electrons than those in the inner-layer.
-Correspondingly, the inner-layer O is more highly oxidized, leading to weaker correlation in the inner layers, consistent with analysis above and previous studies in bulk La$_4$Ni$_3$O$_{10}$~\cite{PhysRevB.109.165140}.
-Furthermore, compared to bulk La$_4$Ni$_3$O$_{10}$, the Ni-$e_g$ orbital occupancy in the TL subsystem is reduced by approximately 0.17, indicating that the TL subsystem is hole-doped relative to the bulk La$_4$Ni$_3$O$_{10}$.
+The local occupations of Ni-$e_g$ orbitals of TL subsystem are listed in Table \ref{tab:occ}, together with the occupations of bulk La$_4$Ni$_3$O$_{10}$ from previous study for comparison~\cite{40}.
+The DFT+DMFT calculated occupations of the Ni-$e_g$ orbitals exceed their nominal values (1.33 electrons per Ni), implying the $d$-$p$ orbital hybridization.
+Compared to bulk La$_4$Ni$_3$O$_{10}$, the Ni-$e_g$ orbital occupancy in the TL subsystem is reduced by approximately 0.17, indicating that the Ni-$e_g$ orbitals of TL subsystem is hole-doped relative to the bulk La$_4$Ni$_3$O$_{10}$.
 Note that this reduction reflects the actual decrease after fully accounting for $d$-$p$ hybridization, and thus should be distinguished from the electron filling used in the tight-binding (TB) model for SC calculations discussed below.
-Previous studies have shown that hole doping suppresses SC of bulk La$_4$Ni$_3$O$_{10}$~\cite{PhysRevB.110.L180501,PhysRevB.111.134515}, which may account for the significantly lower $T_c$ observed in 1313 La$_3$Ni$_2$O$_7$ compared to bulk La$_4$Ni$_3$O$_{10}$.

-Given that SC is likely to primarily originate from the TL subsystem, we now focus on the electronic properties of TL subsystem.
-To further investigate the electronic properties and renormalization effects of the TL subsystem, we construct a TL two-orbital model based on the DFT+DMFT results as described in Supplementary Materials.
-Taking the Ni-$e_g$ orbitals as basis, the tight-binding (TB) Hamiltonian in real-space can be expressed as follows:
+Given that SC is likely to primarily originate from the TL subsystem, we construct a TL two-orbital model to investigate the electronic properties based on the DFT+DMFT results as described in Supplementary Materials~\cite{41}.
+Taking the Ni-$e_g$ orbitals as basis, the Hamiltonian can be expressed as follows: